 \section{Summary and concluding remarks}

-In summary, we have studied the transport properties in discrete-time quantum walks undergoing a noise correlated.
-By considering a relaxing in the uncorrelated stochastic noise premiss, we considered the emergence of binary pair-correlated in the random distribution.
-We have explored both the spatial and temporal noise scenarios, always drawing a comparative analysis with systems under uncorrelated noise.
-The dynamics of qubit was computed from a sample mean of independent noises.
-In systems with spatial inhomogeneity, we observe the binary pair correlation driving the quantum walks from exponentially localized regime (stochastic and uncorrelated noise) to superdiffusive spreading.
-Such regime holds maintained regardless of the difference between quantum gates $\theta_1$ and $\theta_2$, either by analyzing the time-asymptotic regime, as well as the finite-size scaling, which have unveiled a superdiffusive exponent almost unvarying to the degree of inhomogeneity.
-The binary pair correlation seems to develop resonant states that favors delocalized quantum walks, even when existing in the temporal scenario.
-In such systems, the superdiffusive spreading also emerges from the binary pair correlation, taking the place of the diffusive quantum walks observed for independent and random temporal inhomogeneity.
-However, some quantum gates exhibit a remarkable effect of insensitivity to correlations, which seems attractive for studying correlation filter for quantum processes~\cite{PhysRevLett.127.170403}.
-Our results bring new aspects about superdiffusive quantum walks reported in aperiodic inhomogeneities, since binary pairs can spontaneously appear in traditional sequences such as Fibonacci.
-Studying the entanglement is one of future prospects, which can brings new features to recent fidings reported in Ref.~\cite{Pires2021}.
-To conclude, recent experimental achievement in a time-multiplexing system based on an unbalanced Mach-Zehnder interferometer with a feedback loop~\cite{PhysRevResearch.3.023052} makes us believe that the proposed scheme here is feasible for prompt implementation.
-Such setup has been proven capable of controlling quantum gates both over space and time, designing inhomogeneities.
+In summary, we have studied the transport properties in discrete-time quantum walks undergoing a noise correlation.
+By considering a relaxation in the uncorrelated stochastic noise premiss, we thought the emergence of binary pair-correlated in the random distribution.
+We have explored spatial and temporal noise scenarios, always drawing a comparative analysis with systems under uncorrelated noise.
+The dynamics of the quantum walker were computed from a sample mean of independent noises.
+In systems with spatial inhomogeneity, we observe the binary pair correlation driving the quantum walks from the exponentially localized regime (coming from the stochastic and uncorrelated noise) to superdiffusive spreading.
+Such behavior holds maintained regardless of the difference between quantum gates $\theta_1$ and $\theta_2$, either by analyzing the time-asymptotic regime, as well as the finite-size scaling, which has unveiled a superdiffusive exponent almost unvarying to the degree of inhomogeneity.
+Despite this superdiffusive spreading, we identified that a fraction of the walker remains localized around its initial position even after a long-time evolution.
+Such interesting behavior is allied to the emergence of resonant states induced by correlation in noise.
+These states facilitate a ballistic advance of the wavefront and contribute to developing a power-law tail in the wave packet distribution.
+Analytical results reveal that this change in the distribution profile underpins the numerically reported superdiffusive scenario, which is consistent with the findings of Ref.~\cite{de_Moura_2011}.